 There’s a lot to be said for the working girl”

-As an added bonus, here is a thrillingly bombastic live performance of the song from 1980.
-In what I affectionately refer to as the “Minnelli Syndrome,” Melissa starts pretty big out of the gate, maybe a bit too big, so the only place to go is bigger.
-Fortunately this is not a problem for the Manchester voice and, in this instance, the song’s narrative arc and big melody can ably support the barrage of sound, like a suspension bridge constructed to sway and not snap.
+As an added bonus, here is a thrillingly confident live performance of the song from 1980.
+The very attractive tux Melissa wears was designed by Armani (I found this out only recently when I simply sent Melissa a message on Facebook and asked her “Who were you wearing?”)
+The scale of Melissa’s Broadway-style belting here is a real pleasure.
+The song’s narrative arc and big melody can ably support the barrage of sound, like a suspension bridge constructed to sway and not snap.

 Luckily it all somehow works out in the end.
 Though I was disoriented from the catharsis of so much intense musical empathy—I couldn’t for the life of me told you whether I’m actually a cog or a wheel by the last brassy flourish of this performance, only that this working girl was exhausted and hungry.